gautamgc17/Covid19-Classifier/README.md

-# Covid19 Classifier using X-Ray Images
+# COVID-19 Classifier Based on X-Ray Images Using Deep Learning